Welcome to the website of the Vorselen Lab of Mechanobiology and quantitative immune cell biology!

 What we do

-We develop new biophysical technologies to assess cellular forces and modulate the physical stimuli that cells receive.
-In combination with quantitative microscopy and advanced cellular perturbations, this allows us to interrogate dynamic cellular behavior.
-It shows us how, where and when individual proteins coordinate rapid cellular rearrangements and helps us understand the regulation of biological processes by physical forces in health and disease.
+We develop new biophysical technologies to tune the physical stimuli that cells receive and assess the forces they generate.
+We combine these techniques with quantitative microscopy and advanced cellular perturbations to interrogate complex cellular dynamics.
+Together, this provides an unusual quantitative readout of immune cell behavior and helps us understand the regulation of immune processes by physical forces in health and disease.

 –> For more information see research.
-Interested to join, see join!
+Interested in joining, see join!

 02-12 Daan is co-organizing the subgroup “The Mechanoimmunology of Movement and Manipulation” with Morgan Huse at the ASCB meeting in Boston!
 Join this interesting session!

 04/09 Yakun and Natalia are starting their MSc thesis projects on the role of RAGE in phagocytosis and NK cell activation!